ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 **Dominic**
 > Dallas - you got this kid in CCD yet?

-Dallas looks at Mac.

 **Mac**
 > What is CCD?

-**Bonnie**
+**JOCYLEN**
-> Confraternity of Christian Doctrine.
+> Confraternity of the Christian Doctrine.

 **Dominic**
-Yeah baby - smart and beautiful and sexy.
+Yeah baby - and they got the best snacks - right Makayla?
+Tell them - tell them - - Makayla likes to horde the snacks - -

 **Makayla**
-> It basically is Sunday School - but on Wednesdays.

-**Asher**
-> They have snacks.
+> You don't understand how I'm using them?

 **Dominic**
-They better have snacks - your mother and I give 200 dollars a month - they better get the good stuff - Asher you tell me if you get it

-**Dominic**
+> Alright - you're right - you are right - sorry darlin - - Makayla ain't be eating them no no .

 > Yeah - has Makayla been outside collecting bugs and frogs and sticks and making science experiments driving her old man's hair out - right Makayla...
 Since she's been a kid Dallas - a kid!
 She used to take little army men I would get for Asher and freeze them.
 Asher - you remember?

 **ASHER**